LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>16</sup> Thy fierce wrath goeth over me; thy terrors have cut me off.
 <sup>17</sup> They came round about me daily like water; they compassed me about together.
 <sup>18</sup> Lover and friend hast thou put far from me, [and] mine acquaintance into darkness.

 ## Chapter 89

+> _Maschil of Ethan the Ezrahite._

-<sup>1</sup> «Maschil of Ethan the Ezrahite.» I will sing of the mercies of the LORD for ever: with my mouth will I make known thy faithfulness to all generations.
+<sup>1</sup> I will sing of the mercies of the LORD for ever: with my mouth will I make known thy faithfulness to all generations.
 <sup>2</sup> For I have said, Mercy shall be built up for ever: thy faithfulness shalt thou establish in the very heavens.
 <sup>3</sup> I have made a covenant with my chosen, I have sworn unto David my servant,
 <sup>4</sup> Thy seed will I establish for ever, and build up thy throne to all generations.
 Selah.